-Senator Heitkamp believes North Dakota is a model for an all-of-the-above approach when it comes to taking advantage of our abundant energy resources in a safe and environmentally responsible manner.
+Senator Heitkamp believes North Dakota is a model for a true all-of-the-above approach when it comes to taking advantage of our abundant energy resources in a safe and environmentally responsible manner.
 Oil and natural gas drilling are booming.
-Wind energy and biofuels are only continuing to grow.
+Wind energy and biofuels are continuing to thrive.
 And coal continues to be a vital and abundant source of energy.
 As a former director of the one-of-a-kind Dakota Gasification synfuels plant, Senator Heitkamp has a long record of serving as a champion for North Dakota's energy industry and energy jobs, and she has a keen understanding of how a diverse energy strategy benefits North Dakota and the country.
-It is crucial to replicate this comprehensive approach in developing and maintaining a diverse energy mix at the national level, and by doing so we can truly achieve national energy security and North American energy independence.
+By working to replicate this comprehensive approach, Senator Heitkamp aims to truly achieve national energy security and North American energy independence.

-Hydraulic fracturing and horizontal drilling have transformed the economic and physical landscape of North Dakota.
-The abundant natural resources contained in our shale formations in Western North Dakota have greatly benefitted our state in terms of jobs, population growth, and increased revenue.
-Senator Heitkamp is dedicated to making sure we are able to continue to responsibly develop our oil reserves and increase production capacity in order to help move the U.S. toward North American energy independence.
+The abundant natural resources contained in our shale formations in western North Dakota have greatly benefitted our state in terms of jobs, population growth, and increased revenue.
+Senator Heitkamp is dedicated to making sure we are able to continue to responsibly develop our oil reserves and increase production capacity to help move the U.S. toward North American energy independence.

 Wind generated power and the wind industry are key to North Dakota’s economy and a major contributor to our diverse energy portfolio.
 From our manufacturing facility in Grand Forks, to the wind turbine technician program at Lake Region State College, and the numerous wind farms spread throughout central and western North Dakota, wind energy has transformed the landscape of North Dakota, economically, educationally, and physically.